Singapore skyline representing new launch condo market updates for 2026 and 2027

 Not sure which project fits your situation?
 We can walk through your budget, your timeline, and the supply map for the areas on your shortlist, so you leave the conversation with a clearer picture than when you came in.

-💬 Talk It Through →All psf figures cited for launched projects reflect average transacted prices as at May 2026, sourced from URA.
+All psf figures cited for launched projects reflect average transacted prices as at May 2026, sourced from URA.
 For upcoming projects, psf figures reflect estimated breakeven prices sourced from EdgeProp.
 Project data, land costs, and unit counts are drawn from PropNex Research (May 2026), URA, and EdgeProp.
 EC policy changes are referenced from HDB announcements dated 8 May 2026.
-Map data from OneMap: all figures are subject to change without notice and should be verified directly with HDB or URA before any property decision is made.
+Map data from OneMap.
+All figures are subject to change without notice and should be verified directly with HDB or URA before any property decision is made.
+This article is for general informational purposes only and does not constitute financial or investment advice.